Ingolstadt: Geography

-Covering an urban area of 133.35 km2, Ingolstadt is geographically Bavaria's fourth-largest city after Munich, Nuremberg and Augsburg.
-At its largest point the city is about 18 km from east to west and from north to south about 15 km.
+Covering an urban area of 133.35 km2, Ingolstadt is geographically Bavaria's fourth-largest city after Munich, Nuremberg, and Augsburg.
+At its largest point, the city is about 18 km from east to west and from north to south about 15 km.
 The city boundary has a length of 70 km.

 The city boundary is about 14 km away from the geographic centre of Bavaria in Kipfenberg.
 The old town is approximately 374 m above sea level and the highest point, located in the district of Pettenhofen, is 410.87 m.
 The lowest point of the Schutter confluence with the Danube is at 362 m above sea level.
-Ingolstadt uses Central European Time as throughout Germany; the average time lag is 14 minutes.
+Ingolstadt uses Central European Time throughout Germany; the average time lag is 14 minutes.

-The city is expanding at the northern and southern banks of the Danube in a wide flat bowl.
+The city is expanding at the northern and southern banks of the Danube in a wide, flat bowl.
 The Ingolstadt basin borders the Jura foothills, located south and to the north of the Donau-Isar-Hügelland.
-In the southwest is the Donaumoos while in the east the lowland forests of the Danube reach into the urban area.
+In the southwest is the Donaumoos, while in the east, the lowland forests of the Danube reach into the urban area.
 It is the second-largest hardwood floodplain on the Danube.
-The Sandrach, the former Southern main branch of the Danube, partly forms the Southern city border.
-In the north, the Schutter flows through from the west reaching the Danube near the Altstadt.
+The Sandrach, the former southern main branch of the Danube, partly forms the southern city border.
+In the north, the Schutter flows through from the west, reaching the Danube near the Altstadt.